OsamaAssaf/Loading-Plus/README.md

 ## Example

-For a complete example of how to use Loading Plus, check out the [EXAMPLE](example) folder in the repository.
+For a complete example of how to use Loading Plus, check out the [example](example) folder in the repository.

 ## Contribution